lipupini/lipupini/package/README.md

-This folder contains 3rd party packages and related config files
+This folder contains 3rd party packages and related config files.